-(1) The Accounting Officer must implement the system of acquisition management set out in this Part in order to ensure -

-- (a) That goods and services are procured by Stellenbosch Municipality in accordance with authorised processes only; - (c)(b) That expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the Act; - (d)(c) That the threshold values for the different procurement processes are complied with; - (e)(d) That bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - (f)(e) That any Treasury guidelines on acquisition management are properly taken into account. - (3)(2) When procuring goods or services contemplated in section 110(2) of the Act, the Accounting Officer must make public the fact that such goods or services are procured otherwise than through the Stellenbosch Municipality supply chain management system, including - (a) The kind of goods or services; and - (b) The name of the supplier. - (4) The Accounting Officer may on motivation of an Executive ManagerDirector extend the bid closing date, if circumstances justify the action, provided that the closing date may not be extended unless a notice is published by the
+- (1) The Accounting Officer must implement the system of acquisition management set out in this Part in order to ensure - (a) That goods and services are procured by Stellenbosch Municipality in accordance with authorised processes only; - (b) That expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the Act; - (c) That the threshold values for the different procurement processes are complied with; - (d) That bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - (e) That any Treasury guidelines on acquisition management are properly taken into account. - (2) Unless otherwise indicated in the bid documents, the Municipality shall not be liable for any expenses incurred by prospective bidders in the preparation and / or submission of a bid or quotation.